velartrill/velartrill.github.io/orig/aftermath.md

 “Nobody from TRICOM has even interviewed me yet.”

 “I’ve been holding them at bay.”
 Meduin gives her a slightly embarassed smile.
-“I have had to flex an uncomfortable amount of my formal powers in order to do.
+“I have had to flex an uncomfortable number of my formal powers in order to do.
 You do realize you are about to become a centerpiece of Allied war propaganda, yes?”

 Savren blinks, then her eyes widen. “…oh.”